100 Notable alumni of

 -

-Victor David Brenner was an Lithuanian sculptor, engraver, and medalist known primarily as the designer of the United States Lincoln Cent.
+Victor David Brenner was a Lithuanian sculptor, engraver and medalist known primarily as the designer of the United States Lincoln cent.

 -